 In June 2018, the VA updated its national policy to provide expanded access to ReWalk exoskeletons for veterans in private rehabilitation clinics through the Veterans Choice Program.
 Under the VA's revised policy, the exoskeleton evaluation process will have all veterans flow through one of 24 designated spinal cord injury VA centers (which we refer to as "SCI/D").
 Once a veteran is determined to be qualified for training and procurement of his/her own exoskeleton unit, the individual may be allowed to pursue training on exoskeleton use, such as use of the ReWalk (i) at the applicable SCI/D hub center; (ii) on a case-by-case basis, at a qualified VA hospital designated by the VA's "hub & spoke" program; or (iii) on a case-by-case basis, at a qualified private rehabilitation center via the VA's Veteran's Choice Program, through which veterans can receive care from a community provider paid for by the VA.
-Additionally, to date several private insurers in the United States and Europe have provided reimbursement for ReWalk in certain cases.
-In addition, in September 2017, German insurer Barmer signed a confirmation letter regarding the provision of ReWalk units for all qualifying beneficiaries and the German national social accident insurance provider DGUV indicated that its member payers will approve the supply of exoskeleton systems for qualifying beneficiaries on a case-by-case basis.
+Additionally, to date several private insurers in the United States and Europe have provided reimbursement for ReWalk in certain cases, and in September 2017, each of German insurer BARMER GEK ("Barmer") and national social accident insurance provider Deutsche Gesetzliche Unfallversicherung ("DGUV"), signed a confirmation and letter of agreement, respectively, regarding the provision of ReWalk units for all qualifying beneficiaries.
 In February 2018, the head office of German statutory health insurance, or SHI, Spitzenverband ("GKV") confirmed their decision to list the ReWalk Personal 6.0 Exoskeleton unit in the German Medical Device Directory.
 This decision means that ReWalk will be listed among all medical devices for compensation, which SHI providers can procure for any approved beneficiary on a case-by-case basis.
 We are currently working with several SHI's on securing a formal operating contract that will establish the process of obtaining a ReWalk Personal 6.0 device for their beneficiaries within their system.

 We have incurred net losses and negative cash flow from operations since inception and anticipate this to continue in the near term.
-We will continue to evaluate spending while continuing to focus resources on activities to commercialize the Restore device for stroke patients, achieving additional commercial reimbursement coverage decisions for our ReWalk Personal device, continued research and development activities related mainly to our soft exo-suit design and activities related to our FDA 522 postmarket study.
+We will continue to evaluate spending while continuing to focus resources on activities to commercialize the Restore device for stroke patients, achieving additional commercial reimbursement coverage decisions for our ReWalk Personal device, continued research and development activities related mainly to our soft exosuit design and activities related to our FDA 522 postmarket study.